hpssjellis/jeremy-ellis-tinyML-teacher-feedback-2022/README.md

 This is not necessarily to do with machine learning but whenever students start working on their own robotics projects they always want a few more pins to allow a few more servo motors, LED's, sensors etc for their final project.

 # My solution 1 (Pins): <br>
-A. use the expensive but more powerful ($105 USD) Arduino PortentaH7 with 28 pins and potentially up to 160 pins<br>
+Use the expensive but more powerful ($105 USD) Arduino PortentaH7 with 28 pins and potentially up to 160 pins<br>
 <img src="https://user-images.githubusercontent.com/5605614/189020875-c7431f79-9102-471d-84c2-6b2657078268.png" width="200" /> <img src="portenta320x320-first.gif" width="200" />

 Note: I am working on a PCB to allow access to all 160 pins without using the Arduino Breakout Board ($25 USD).
 Note: The breakout board has the pins organized by concept, my board has the pins organized by the High Density connectors J1 and J2